aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 To create signals, two other constructs are introduced below.
 Function `list->signal` converts a list into a signal.
-Macro `signal` is syntactic sugar to create signals from a known sequence of values.
+Macro `signal` is syntactic sugar to create signals from the list of its arguments.

 To convert a finite list into an infinite signal, `list->signal` maps the last element of the list to a constant signal by creating a circular `signal-cons`